 Brands choose to integrate POP displays into their strategy as it’s a great way to increase a product’s presence in the store.
 But let’s not forget that a lot of them are doing this so customers are harder and harder to attract with such displays, especially when it comes to consumer packaged goods brands…

-And this is where a bit of creativity comes in, being able to make the difference!
+And this is where a bit of creativity comes in, being able to make a difference!

 Shelf Talkers